-The Violette de Mazia Foundation currently has seven instructors teaching at various locations and reaching a diverse student body.
+The Violette de Mazia Foundation currently has six instructors teaching at various locations and reaching a diverse student body.
 The Foundation instructors are selected based on their mastery of the objective method as well as their ability to transform and adapt that mastery into stimulating, challenging, and informative educational lessons.

 ROSS LANCE MITCHELL

 Ross Mitchell started his career as a painter and studied at the Barnes Foundation with Violette de Mazia and Harry Serfarbi.
 Mr. Mitchell also served as the president of the 152 year old Philadelphia Sketch Club, the oldest artist's club in the country.
 Mr. Mitchell previously served Executive Director of Historic Laurel Hill Cemetery and the Friends of Laurel Hill Cemetery in Philadelphia where he repositioned the cemetery as a heritage tourism destination.
 Among his accomplishments there were the founding of the Gravediggers’ Ball fundraiser, creating unique programming, a major re-branding initiative including a guerrilla marketing campaign, and the development of the Urban Mourning Project, a program addressing gun violence.

 For seven years he was the Gallery Director at the Barnes Foundation in Merion Station where he led the fourteen million dollar renovation of the gallery, including the de-installation, storage and re-installation of the entire Barnes collection.
 His duties included managing administration, departmental finances, conservation and security.
 Among his accomplishments were the implementation of a collection management system, the upgrading of environmental controls and electronic security to state-of-the-art systems, and he oversaw the professionalization of security personnel.